riffusion/riffusion-hobby/README.md

 python -m riffusion.cli image-to-audio --image spectrogram_image.png --audio clip.wav
 ```

-## Streamlit playground
+## Riffusion Playground

-Riffusion also has a streamlit app for interactive use and exploration.
+Riffusion also has a [streamlit](https://streamlit.io/) app for interactive use and exploration.
 This app is called the Riffusion Playground.

 Run with: